NegativeGravity/Heuristic_Trader/README.md

-This is a comprehensive `README.md` file for your GitHub repository, based on the architecture and logic found in your provided code.

----

 # Advanced Evolutionary Trading System: NSGA-II, CPCV, and Fractional Differentiation

 An institutional-grade algorithmic trading framework designed to discover, optimize, and validate robust trading strategies using Multi-Objective Genetic Algorithms (NSGA-II) and advanced financial econometrics.